 Because crochet is so much more socially friendly than knitting!
 First, you have only one tool you have to carry (a hook), and this tool generally is not poky (unless it’s one of those super tiny metal lace hooks, brrrrr, I’m staying away from those!).
 Also, a crochet hook doesn’t take much space to when you carry it, hold it or work with it.

 Trust me, I was knitting with those long straight needles at my mom’s one time, I was like a pariah, cause no one could or wanted to sit next to me (and get their ribs poked with the needle).
 And the last crochet winning point.
-While you work, you are only dealing with one loop at the time so when you stop to go and have dinner or attend to nature, you just need to secure that one loop and you are good.
+While you work, you are only dealing with one loop at a time so when you stop to go and have dinner or attend to nature, you just need to secure that one loop and you are good.

-With knitting, you have many open loops as your work is wide and if god forbid one of your needles falls out… Don’t get me started, I’m still shaken from the last time this happened.
+With knitting, you have many open loops as your work is wide, and if god forbid one of your needles falls out… Don’t get me started, I’m still shaken from the last time this happened.

 Two ways to hold a crochet hook: